zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

               percent: True
               exporter_name: usage_ratio
               exporter_desc: Usage ratio of the channel

-* ``{fetch-bool}`` is a boolean indicating whether the metric group is retrieved from the HMC.
-This needs to be True for metrics that are exported, and can be set to False to optimize the retrieval for metrics that are not exported.

 * ``{percent-bool}`` is a boolean indicating whether the metric value should be divided by 100.
 The reason for this is that the HMC metrics represent